ForthHub/fep-recognizer/terms-and-datatypes.md

 A tuple notation is a space separated list of data type symbols that is enclosed in parentheses:
 `(  symbol_i ... symbol_2 symbol_1 )`
-The first element is the rightmost one in the notation.

 A tuple that contains a nested tuple:
 `(  symbol_k ... ( symbol_j ... symbol_i ) ... symbol_1 )`